megaelius/PNVerification/README.md

 ## Source code

 The implementation is divided in two main files: `utils_PN.py` and `utils_BaB.py`.
-In the former, PN related classes and functions are stored, whereas the latter contains Branch and Bound methods for our verification algorithm.
+In the former, polynomial network (PN) related classes and functions are stored, whereas the latter contains Branch and Bound methods for our verification algorithm.

 Additional methods for employing [DeepT-Fast](https://dl.acm.org/doi/abs/10.1145/3453483.3454056) in the case of PNs are present in `utils_zonotopes.py`.